hei411/hei411.github.io/docs/about.markdown

 ---
 I am Kwing Hei "Heili"[^1] Li, a PhD student at Aarhus University under the supervision of Lars Birkedal.

 Before that, I was a MPhil in Advanced Computer Science student at King's College, University of Cambridge.
-Before that, I was a Computer Science with Mathematics undergraduate at Churchill College, University of Cambridge (I was  one of the last since this combination was not an option anymore after my cohort!).
+Before that, I was a Computer Science with Mathematics undergraduate at Churchill College, University of Cambridge[^2].
 In the past, I did research internships at the CaMLSys Lab and MPI-SWS.

 I am interested in the design, implementation, and verification of tools for software engineering and programming languages, through techniques from type theory, program logic, and category theory.
 I also spend a fair amount of time thinking about formal verification, protocols for distributed systems, and donkeys.